Bitfinex Review

 - The regulatory status of both Bitfinex and Tether remains uncertain.
 Neither entity holds major regulatory licenses in the US, EU, or other significant jurisdictions.

-I want to be precise about this: I found no evidence that Bitfinex user funds are directly commingled with Tether reserves.
+To be precise: there is no public evidence that Bitfinex user funds are directly commingled with Tether reserves.
 But the corporate relationship creates correlation risk.
 If something goes wrong with Tether, you do not want your trading capital sitting on Bitfinex when it happens.
 This is a risk that does not exist on Kraken, Coinbase, or Gemini.

 No Deposit Insurance